RobertGaugl/Template_IEE_Theses/README.md

 4) Read the content of the template carefully.
 It explains the rules for writing a bachelor's or master's thesis at the IEE and provides helpful tips and tricks.

 ## Release Notes
+- **2025-03-28:** Update the title page to include the name of the degree program.
-**2022-08-09:** Fixed a bug that caused missing page breaks and empty pages
+- **2022-08-09:** Fixed a bug that caused missing page breaks and empty pages